Building Systems

 • Start Dates: August/January

-About the Badge
+About the Credential

 This digital badge demonstrates that the person has gone through courses that explain the basics of building systems including heating, cooling, air handling, hot and chilled water, lighting systems, building envelope, psychrometrics, fire protection, and security systems.
 Course work is a mix of lecture and hands-on including tracing out primary and secondary piping systems, using software to demonstrate processes, setting up trends in controls, and programming a lighting control system.

-HOW TO EARN A BADGE
+HOW TO EARN A Credential

 MATC’s digital badges are an easy way for earners to share their verifiable knowledge and skills both socially and professionally.